Subscriptions

 About method signature

-is treated as a static method by the Entrypoint
+A method decorated with @Entrypoint is treated as a static method by the Entrypoint.

-argument of the GraphQLField
+but root argument of the GraphQLField resolver.
+To clarify this,

-it's recommended to change the argument's name to root
+it's recommended to change the argument's name to root,

 as defined by the RESOLVER_ROOT_PARAM_NAME